ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa2/index.md

 ## Deliverables

-You will turn in two deliverables, a repository containing your implementation, and an informative README file (preferably a pdf file).
+You will turn in two deliverables, a repository containing your implementation, and an informative README file (preferably markdown or pdf).

+Please turn in your codebase here: https://www.gradescope.com/courses/222971/assignments/941917 and your write-up here: https://www.gradescope.com/courses/222971/assignments/972862

 There is no autograder for this assignment.
 You are responsible for testing your implementation and ensuring that it matches the ChocoPy reference